alanshlam/Novel/book1/readme.md

 ## Introduction for [Chapter 11: Penetration](./The%20Inverted%20Sky/ch/ch11.md)
 Now deep undercover as a refugee technician, Sean must navigate the treacherous social and digital landscape of a Federation intelligence campus.
 He methodically builds his access, befriending a series of unwitting accomplices and exploiting security flaws to clone credentials and plant backdoors, moving ever closer to the critical intelligence he needs to locate and save his team.

+## Introduction for Chapter 12: Hehind The Boble Mission
+Sent to recruit a captured Combine doctor for a "humanitarian" project, Ruby Vance uncovers the horrifying truth behind the mission: a conspiracy of illegal organ harvesting and human cloning that ties her own government to the very evils she has been fighting.
+The shocking confession forces her to seek out the one person she can trust—a ghost she knows only as "Samir."

 ---
 # [逆轉蒼穹](./逆轉蒼穹) 翻譯自 [The Inverted Sky](./The%20Inverted%20Sky)